|Opp 19-1 - by Yard Line||1||0||0||0||0||0||0||0||0||0|

 - In 2019, Shepard started all 10 games in which he played…Missed 6 games with a concussion, including 5 in a row from Oct.
 10-Nov.10…Played in each of the season's final 6 games…Led the Giants with 57 catches…His 576 receiving yards were 3rd on the team and his 3 touchdown catches tied him with tight ends Evan Engram and Kaden Smith for 3rd.

-- Shepard joined Darius Slayton and Golden Tate and Engram as Giants with at least 100 receiving yards in a game.
-It was the first season in which they had four players do that since 2012, when the 100-yard receivers were Hakeem Nicks, Victor Cruz, Domenik Hixon and Ramses Barden
+- Shepard joined Darius Slayton, Golden Tate and Engram as Giants with at least 100 receiving yards in a game.
+It was the first season in which they had 4 players do that since 2012, when the 100-yard receivers were Hakeem Nicks, Victor Cruz, Domenik Hixon and Ramses Barden

-- In 2018, Shepard started all 16 regular-season games for the 2nd time in his first 3 seasons…Finished with career-high totals of 66 receptions (1 more than his rookie total in 2016) and 872 yards, and he scored 4 touchdowns…Added 3 rushing attempts for 33 yards.
+- In 2018, Shepard started all 16 games for the 2nd time in his first 3 seasons…Finished with career-high totals of 66 receptions (one more than he had as a rookie and a total he matched in 2020) and 872 yards, and scored 4 touchdowns…Added 3 rushing attempts for 33 yards.

 - In 2017, Shepard played in 11 games with 10 starts…Led the Giants' wide receivers with 59 catches for a team-high 731 yards…Scored 2 touchdowns…Missed 2 games with an ankle injury, 2 with an illness, and the season finale with a neck injury.